 Basic Safety Education

-Our program on basic safety targeting all employees.
-This is provided as introductory training for new hires as well as refresher training every third year of employment.
+Basic safety education is basic safety training targeting all employees.
+It is provided as introductory training for new hires, and thereafter, employees are required to take refresher training once every three years.

 Advanced Safety Education

-*1 Safe equipment design: Sustainability Report Refer to p.25
+Safe equipment design: Refer to Safe Design of Equipment